cirosantilli/stack-overflow-vote-fraud-script/puppets.md

 ### Trivial edits

-This is likely the best manual approach.
+This is likely the best manual approach on Stack Overflow.

 I'm not the first to come up with this: <http://meta.stackoverflow.com/questions/268267/suspicious-users-found-active-only-one-day-many-upvotes-cast>

+It does not work on all websites.
+E.g. <http://gamedev.stackexchange.com/> in 2016 rejects supertag / indentation / thanks removal.

 With some training, you can create one puppet every 10 minutes.